IMP1/site-generation/README.md

 The filetypes that will be converted at the moment are `.rml`.

 **RML** is a markup language, which is a superset of HTML, adding in some special tags.
-For more details, see [the RML readme](https://github.com/IMP1/site-generation/blob/master/RML.md)
+For more details, see [The RML Readme](https://github.com/IMP1/site-generation/blob/master/RML.md).

+## Examples

+I'm currently using this utility for [The Wiki](https://github.com/IMP1/mir-wiki) I'm making for my worldbuilding.

+## Credits